What are the Types of Due Diligence?

 - Determine the best personnel from both the acquirer and the target to manage the merger process

-Thank you for reading CFI’s guide to types of due diligence.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To learn more about mergers and acquisitions, the following resources will be helpful:
+Thank you for reading CFI’s guide to Types of Due Diligence.
+To learn more about mergers and acquisitions, the following CFI resources will be helpful: